Cafeteria Flooring Vancouver, BC

 - Seamless cleanability: fewer trap points than grout-heavy floors

-- Traction control: texture where you need it—smoother where you don’t
+- Traction control: texture where you need it and smoother finishes where you do not

-- Stain resistance: topcoats designed to keep spills on the surface
+- Stain resistance: topcoats designed to help keep spills on the surface

-- Durability: wear performance under chairs, traffic lanes, and carts
+- Durability: better wear under chairs, traffic lanes, and carts

-- Lifecycle value: less patching, less deep-cleaning time, fewer shutdowns
+- Lifecycle value: less patching, less deep-cleaning time, and fewer shutdowns

-The biggest performance gains come from a zone strategy: dining areas, serving lines, entrances, and dish/utility zones should not all be built with the same texture.
+Cafeterias perform best with a zone strategy: seating areas, serving lines, tray return, entrances, and utility corridors should not all use the same texture or build.

 Where Cafeteria Flooring Makes the Biggest Impact